A TRUE CLEVELAND NATIVE

 “When I was working for Obama in the U.S. Senate, he said to me, “Justin, you should aim to do something

 He co-founded Hack Cleveland in 2014 following the death of Tamir Rice and most recently launched Cleveland Can’t Wait, a nonprofit focused on advancing racial equity and economic opportunity in underserved neighborhoods across the city.

-Currently, Justin works with mayors, business leaders and community organizations across the country as the Chief Strategy Officer of Urbanova, an innovative start-up that leads new initiatives to make cities safer, healthier and more resilient.
+Before becoming Mayor, Justin worked with public officials, business leaders and community organizations across the country as the Chief Strategy Officer of Urbanova, an innovative start-up that leads new initiatives to make cities safer, healthier and more resilient.

 Justin is a proud son of Cleveland who has long advocated for change and reform in education, transit and criminal justice.
 In 2021, Justin launched a campaign for Mayor of Cleveland.
 His grassroots movement for change reached across the city, engaging voters around his message of Cleveland Can’t Wait.
 On Election Day, Justin was endorsed by residents as the right leader at the right time to move our city forward.

 Justin was sworn in as the 58th elected Mayor of Cleveland in January, 2022.
 Mayor Bibb quickly assembled a team of visionary leaders at City Hall to tackle our city’s greatest challenges with fresh ideas and a new sense of urgency.

 From addressing public safety to revitalizing the city’s greatest assets and improving our basic city services, Mayor Bibb fights everyday to make our neighborhoods safer, communities healthier and the economy stronger.